w-pay/sdk-wpay-ios-frames/README.md

 Consequently the Application can tailor the HTML as required, applying styling and adding other web content.

-To use the Frames JS SDK in an Android application, an instance of `FramesView` should be added to a layout in the Application.
+To use the Frames JS SDK in an iOS application, an instance of `FramesView` should be added to a layout in the Application.
+To use in a Storyboard, add a `WKWebiView` to the layout and set the `Custom Class` of the view to `FramesView` from the `WPayFramesSDK` module (XCode 12.2)

-An Application can instruct the JS SDK via the posting of `JavascriptCommand`s, and receive messages from the SDK via the use of the `FramesWebView.Callback`.
+An Application can instruct the JS SDK via the posting of `JavascriptCommand`s, and receive messages from the SDK via the use of the `FramesView.Callback`.
 This allows the Application to orchestrate the usage of the SDK with native logic and UI components eg: Buttons.

 ## Frames SDK Version